I used to cringe at the song, “Nothing but the blood of Jesus,” or if I heard someone refer to being covered by his blood; it sounded so, well, gory.

 Counting the Cost

-Here is where our misunderstanding of sin leads us to say, “But what if I’m a good person overall?”
-“And what about little sins like telling a white lie; that can’t possibly lead to death?”
+When we are in need of forgiveness, justice also must be served.
+Here is where our misunderstanding of sin leads us to say, “But what if I’m a basically good person?”
+“And what about little sins like telling a white lie; surely that doesn’t lead to death?”

 “Why do you call me good?
 No one is good but God alone.”

-That is because sin is not an act so much as a state of mind.
-Sin is just a manifestation, a symptom of inward rot taking place in our souls, a cancerous rebellion that attacks and eventually kills its host if unchecked.
+Sin is not an act so much as a state of mind.
+It is just a manifestation, a symptom of inward decay, a cancerous rebellion that attacks and eventually kills its host if unchecked.

-There is no stasis in life; we are either moving toward God and dying to our sin natures daily, or we are turning away from God and moving deeper into a state of sin, indulging our flesh, which leads to death.
+There is no stasis in life; we are either moving toward God and dying to our sin natures daily, or we are turning from God, moving deeper into sin, indulging our flesh, which leads to death.

 Once for All

-So if all sin leads to death, then the only remedy for our sin is death, which requires the shedding of blood…blood being the essence and symbol of life.
+So…if all sin leads to death, then the only remedy for sin is death, which requires the shedding of blood…blood symbolizing the essence of life.

 God proclaims this truth from the very beginning.
-In Genesis, after the fall, God sacrifices animals as a covering for human sin, for Adam and Eve.
+In Genesis, after Adam and Eve fall, God sacrifices animals as a covering for their sin.

-In God’s covenant with Abraham God embraced the tradition of Abraham’s time for sealing contracts.
-Animals were sacrificed, and the carcasses split in two and laid facing each other.
-Each party then would pass through the carcasses as a physical sign: “If I break this covenant, may the blood be on my head.”
+In God’s covenant with Abraham He followed the social convention for sealing a contract.
+Animals would be sacrificed and the carcasses split in two, laid facing each other.
+Each party would pass through as a physical sign that proclaimed: “If I break this covenant, may the blood be on my head.”

-Once Abraham prepared the sacrifices, however; he “fell into a deep sleep, and a thick and dreadful darkness came over him.”
+Abraham prepared the sacrifices for his covenant with the Lord; however; he “fell into a deep sleep, and a thick and dreadful darkness came over him.”

 “When the sun had set and darkness had fallen, a smoking fire pot with a blazing torch appeared and passed between the pieces.”

-God passed through twice, symbolically stating, “If I fail to keep the covenant I will die, and if you fail to keep it I will die for you.”
+Do you see what is happening here?
+God passes through twice, symbolically taking the consequence not just for himself but on Abraham’s behalf as well.
+By passing through for each of them God was saying: “If I fail to keep the covenant I will die, and if you fail to keep it I will die for you.”
 (Read more about this amazing moment.)

 Then one of them, named Caiaphas, who was high priest that year, spoke up….